 Example of Personal Incredulity Fallacy

 Suppose, you believe that one should focus on the traditional methods of sales and marketing and not on digital marketing.
-The real reason behind this could be you are not aware of the benefits of digital marketing and how does it work.
+The real reason behind this could be you are not aware of the benefits of digital marketing and how it works.
 Hence, your statement represents the personal incredulity fallacy.
 This fallacy is when one person protects their generalized claim by denying counterexamples.
 They do this by changing the initial terms of their generalization to invalidate any counterexamples that might exist.

 22. The Tu QuoQue Fallacy

 The tu quoque fallacy means ‘you also.’
-When a person does not have any valid point for the counter-argument, and he/she tries to make the other person’s argument invalid by discrediting them with criticism, it refers to the tu quoquo fallacy.
+When a person does not have any valid point for the counter-argument, and he/she tries to make the other person’s argument invalid by discrediting them with criticism, it refers to the tu quoque fallacy.
 Here, you are not using any logical reasoning to argue against your opponent, all you are doing is addressing criticism with criticism.

 Examples of Tu QuoQue Fallacy

 For example, your colleague asks the management to not add you to the team that will handle the marketing project as you don’t have any prior experience in handling that project.
 Now, if you say to your colleague that he/she should also not be a member of the new team as he/she also is not much experienced, you are using the tu quoque fallacy argument.